This is an official version.

 7. (1) A pharmacist authorized under section 4 may extend a prescription.

-(3) A pharmacist shall not extend a prescription where the prescription has already been extended once under the authority of either
+(3) A pharmacist shall not extend a prescription where that prescription has already been extended once.

 8. (1) A pharmacist authorized under section 4 may adapt a prescription.